samanvay003/E-Wallet/README.md

 The two services are UserService and WalletService.

 # WalletService
 It a Spring Boot JPA application that stores user wallet information.
-On successful transaction we send sms and email to sender and receiver.
-WalletService communicate with UserService using RestTemplate.

 # UserService
 It is a Spring Boot JPA application that stores user information.